Ohio State University: Moritz College of Lawhttp://moritzlaw.osu.edu/admissions/llm/

 LL.M.
 Program for Foreign-Trained Lawyers

 You can choose to pursue a truly general LL.M. that provides a broad understanding of the fundamentals, taking courses in Torts , Contracts , and Property , for example.
 Alternatively, you may opt to focus on areas of particular interest or relevance to your career, tailoring your selection to meet your individual needs.
-Or, you might choose to earn one of the designated LL.M. concentrations: Business Law, Criminal Law and Procedure, Dispute Resolution, Intellectual Property and Information Law, International and Comparative Law, or Labor and Employment Law.
+Or, you might choose to earn one of the designated LL.M. concentrations: Corporate Law, Criminal Law and Procedure, Alternative Dispute Resolution, Intellectual Property and Technology Law, International and Comparative Law, or Employment and Labor Law.
 Concentrations require 12 credit hours within the chosen subject area.
 Twenty-four total credit hours are required to graduate.

 Two courses are required of LL.M. students: Legal Analysis and Writing and U.S. Legal System and Legal Traditions.
 Students receive tailored guidance in researching and analyzing court decisions and precedence and in mastering an American writing style.
 The remainder of your 24 credits are taken alongside your J.D. counterparts.